Red Sox vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-James Paxton will take the mound for the Boston Red Sox in the first of a three-game series against the San Diego Padres and Juan Soto on Friday at 9:40 PM ET.
+Justin Turner and the Boston Red Sox take the field on Saturday at PETCO Park against Joe Musgrove, who will start for the San Diego Padres.
+First pitch is at 10:10 PM ET for the second game of a three-game series.

-The Red Sox are listed as +125 moneyline underdogs in this matchup against the favored Padres (-150).
-The matchup's total has been set at 8 runs.
+The Padres are listed as -130 moneyline favorites in this matchup with the Red Sox (+105).
+The over/under for the contest has been set at 7.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.